Introduction: How to Make JIBO Homage : a DIY Music Dance Robot

 Have you ever thought about making your hero by yourself?
 As if people like to make their hero figure by themselves, I made this robot for showing my respect for Jibo (the first social robot)

 This robot is simple to make.
-Just follow below instruction, If you have any question, feel free to comment.
+Just follow the below instruction, If you have any questions, feel free to comment.
 I will try to help you as detail as possible.

 3D Model File https://www.thingiverse.com/thing:2801850